 Joint Commission on Accreditation of Hospitals

-The Joint Commission on Accreditation of Hospitals (JCAH) was established in 1951 when the American College of Physicians, the American Hospital Association, the American Medical Association, and the Canadian Medical Association joined the American College of Surgeons to form an organization.
+The Joint Commission on Accreditation of Hospitals (JCAH) was established in 1951 when the American College of Physicians, the American Hospital Association, the American Medical Association, and the Canadian Medical Association joined the American College of Surgeons to form the organization.
 Its purpose was to improve safety and the quality of care provided by hospitals through the accreditation process.
 The 1965 Social Security amendments included a provision that stated that hospitals accredited by JCAH were deemed to meet the conditions for participation (an extensive set of requirements and standards related to care, patient safety, record-keeping, and other areas) in the Medicare and Medicaid programs.
-Today the entity is known as The Joint Commission, and it accredits and certifies nearly 21,000 hospitals, long-term care facilities, psychiatric facilities, community mental health agencies, ambulatory care facilities, home care services, and freestanding laboratories.
+Today the entity is known as The Joint Commission, and it accredits and certifies more than 22,000 hospitals, long-term care facilities, psychiatric facilities, community mental health agencies, ambulatory care facilities, home care services, and freestanding laboratories.